soujanyadhungel/soujanyadhungel/README.md

 - 👋 Hi, I’m @soujanyadhungel
 - 👀 I’m interested in lightning, nostr, robotics, biomed and more..
-- 🌱 I’m currently learning rust, C# and mechanical engineering fundamentals.
+- 🌱 I’m currently learning rust, C#,  mathematics & mechanical engineering fundamentals.
 - 💞️ I’m looking to collaborate on projects of the future.
 - 📫 How to reach me,
 Linkedin: https://www.linkedin.com/in/sdhungel/